claireloconnell/claireloconnell.github.io/_posts/2021-12-30-lessons-learned.md

 Creating a Project, creates a folder that houses any data you will need and related scripts you create.
 This is a great way to organize files.
 I also like R Markdown files because you can incorporate writing and notes into your code and knit your files into a nice, neat PDF or html file.
 A major plus for me is that it is aesthically pleasing.
 Looking at huge blocks of code is a real eye sore, and creating an outline to break-up code blocks is not only helpful for organization, but it's much nicer to look at.

 You should also annotate your code as you go!
 You can "comment out" codes with a `#` before any text.
 This means R won't try to run this code.
 I use comments to describe what each line of code does, so my future self or collaborators can understand what I am doing!
+Never assume you will remember what you were doing later because you probably won't.

 Speaking of collaborators, online repositories, like [Github](https://github.com/) are helpful for sharing code!
 We use Github in the lab for sharing code within and across labs.
 Its also nice for storing back-ups.